Documentation

 • status?: DynamicObject

-Parsed status response from the sever.
-Will be null if the status fails to parse, or if disableJSONParse is true.
+Parsed status response from the server.
+This field will be null if parsing fails or if JSONParse is false.
 Example of a valid Status Response.

 • statusRaw: string